☎ +1 214-659-1775 Signal: +1 214-659-1775 [email protected]

 The recovery industry has a structural problem: the people who need it are stressed, embarrassed, and in a hurry — exactly the state scammers select for.
 Slow down.
 Any service worth using will still be there tomorrow, will put its identity and terms in writing, and will charge you nothing until your crypto is back in your hands.

 If you want to apply this checklist to us, start here: who we are, what we charge, our contract, our PGP key, and what our customers say.
-Then tell us what happened — the evaluation is free either way.
+Then tell us what happened — the assessment is free either way.

 David Veksler